Gary Husband: Solo career

+In August 2023 Husband played a two night run at Hollywood's legendary The Baked Potato as Gary Husband & Friends.
+On the first he featured guests guitarist Michael Landau and Jimmy Johnson, on the second guitarists Andy Timmons, Jimmy Johnson and Rocco Zifarelli.

+In 2024 Husband completed recording both drums, keyboards and co-production for the album Morgan|Husband|Feraud - A Soul In Time with guitarist and composer James Morgan and bassist Hadrien Feraud.
+It was a project initialised by guitarist and composer Dean Brown.

+In July and August 2025 Husband led a trio from piano for a two week residency at Copenhagen’s jazz venue Epicurus.
+The trio featured Felix Pastorius playing bass and David “Fingers” Haynes on drums.

+In September 2025 Gary Husband recorded an album (playing piano) for guitarist and composer William Lenihan along with bassist John Patitucci and drummer Dave Weckl.

+Husband has released his 2025 album Postcards From The Past and has formed a new band which he leads from drums entitled Gary Husband & the Orbital Band featuring guitarist Rocco Zifarelli, keyboardist player Tom Cawley and bassist Felix Pastorius.

 Acknowledgements

 Gary Husband's proficiency on both drums and keyboards has received praise from other musicians and critics.
 In 2017, Gavin Harrison of Porcupine Tree referred to him as "a great, amazingly talented musician! ...
 He's off the charts talented, this guy.
 I don't know anyone else in the world who can play piano at that level, and drums at that level".
 Music critic John Fordham of The Guardian considers him one of the best British musicians in the contemporary post-bop scene, describing Husband's pianistic style as "an onrush of long-lined phrases and ambiguous harmonies boldly adapted from Herbie Hancock and Bill Evans."

 In 2011, when asked to recommend modern drummers to a drumming magazine, Bill Bruford of King Crimson mentioned Gary Husband, stating that "anything Gary plays on is great" and concluding that he is among the "players [who] are helping push the boundaries of how things should be."
 Pat Mastelotto said that Husband is an "inspiration to every drummer."
 Other drummers who have cited him as an influence or expressed admiration for his drumming work are Tomas Haake of Meshuggah.
 Sean Reinert of Cynic, Peter Wildoer of Darkane, and Rick Colaluca of Watchtower.

+On July 4, 2023, Gary Husband won the “Jazz Instrumentalist of the Year” award at the (APPJAG) Parliamentary Jazz Awards 2023.